markus-nevil/PDB2MC/README.md

 2. Extract the contents of the Zip file to a folder
 3. Open the program by double-clicking the `main.exe` file

-## Walkthrough of GFP model (included and downloaded from RCSB PDB)
+> [!IMPORTANT]
+> Due to the size of even small models, it is recommended to prepare a special Minecraft world with minimal other blocks to generate models.
+> This will ensure that there is the maximum amount of space to generate models.

-### Prepare a new Minecraft world - this must be done at least once for best results
+## Prepare a new Minecraft world for PDB models
 1. Open Minecraft (without any mods) and follow these steps to prepare a `Superflat Creative` world
     1. Select `Single Player`
     2. Select `Create New World`